techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## Which Should You Choose? ##
 Arrays of ids can be a useful strategy when dealing with one-to-many or many-to-many scenarios.
 But more commonly, new developers are left deciding between using embedded documents versus doing "manual" referencing.

 First, you should know that an individual document is currently limited to 16 megabytes in size.
 Knowing that documents have a size limit, though quite generous, gives you some idea of how they are intended to be used.
 At this point, it seems like most developers lean heavily on manual references for most of their relationships.
 Embedded documents are frequently leveraged, but mostly for smaller pieces of data which we want to always pull with the parent document.
-A real world example may be to store an `addresses` documents with each user, something like:
+A real world example may be to store an `addresses` array of documents with each user, something like:

 	db.users.insert({name: 'leto',
 		email: 'leto@dune.gov',
 		addresses: [{street: "229 W. 43rd St",
 		            city: "New York", state:"NY",zip:"10036"},
 		           {street: "555 University",
-		            city: "Palo Alto", state:"CA",zip:"94107"}]})
+		            city: "Palo Alto", state:"CA",zip:"94301"}]})

 This doesn't mean you should underestimate the power of embedded documents or write them off as something of minor utility.
 Having your data model map directly to your objects makes things a lot simpler and often removes the need to join.
 This is especially true when you consider that MongoDB lets you query and index fields of an embedded documents and arrays.